aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 {{% /alert %}}

-The folowing code example shows how to add the Advance Field using DOM to a paragraph in a document:
+The folowing code example shows how to add the ADVANCE Field using DOM to a paragraph in a document:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Fields-InsertAdvanceFieldWithOutDocumentBuilder-InsertAdvanceFieldWithOutDocumentBuilder.cs" >}}